codypiersall/pynng/docs/index.rst

 =================================

-This is Python bindings to `Nanomsg Next Generation`_, which makes various communications patterns easy: request/reply, publish/subscribe, and others.
+This is Python bindings to `Nanomsg Next Generation`_, which makes various communications patterns easy: request/reply, publish/subscribe, one-to-one, and more.

 .. toctree::
    :maxdepth: 2